 To compute our indicator of celibacy, we take the predicted marriage rate from the estimated survival function at the age of 45, which is m(c).
 We choose age 45 because very few marriages occurred after age 45 and very few women were able to have children after the age of 45, so marriages beyond 45 were unlikely to influence net fertility across social groups.
+Because we do not observe women's occupations directly nor husband's occupations for women who never married, we use the occupation of a woman's father to place her into one of the social groups when estimating the risk of marriage.
 In addition, we impose the following requirements on the data to construct the sample used to predict the survival curves: we count women in the data as married if they (i) were baptised and buried in the sampled parish; (ii) survived beyond the age of 16 as mentioned above; and (iii) were registered as being married or having baptised a child in the parish.
 Lifetime celibate women satisfied conditions (i) and (ii) but were not registered as married or baptising children in the parish.

 Table A.2 in Appendix A provides information on the sample of women for whom we calculate the marriage rate.
 There are a total of 9,007 women satisfying (i) and (ii), and 58.9 per cent of them are registered as married, hence satisfying (i), (ii), and (iii).
+This initial marriage rate is low because it includes many women who died before getting married, so to account for this, we estimate the risk of marriage using a Cox proportional hazard model.

-Column (1) in Table 1 shows the results from the Cox proportional hazard model estimating the risk of marriage.
+Column (1) in Table 1 displays the results.
 Here we have reported coefficients, but to interpret the Cox model, it is often helpful to calculate a hazard ratio by exponentiating the coefficient, similar to an odds ratio for logistic regressions.
-The upper classes have a hazard ratio of $0.733 \ (e^{-0.310})$ which means that they have a 36.3% lower risk of being married by the end of the period at risk than the reference group of labourers and servants.
-Thus, daughters of the upper classes had substantially lower risks of marriage, but daughters of craftsmen, traders and the unknown occupations were also less likely to marry than the daughters of laborers and servants.
+The upper classes have a hazard ratio of 0.733 $(e^{-0.310})$ which means that they have a 36.3% lower risk of being married by the end of the period at risk than the reference group of labourers and servants.
+Thus, daughters of the upper classes had substantially lower risks of marriage, but daughters of craftsmen, traders and the unknown occupations were also less likely to marry than the daughters of laborers and servants.4 These results are robust to excluding unknown occupations (not reported).
 The top left panel of Figure 3 shows the marriage rate across the social groups predicted from the survival curve at age 45 with average levels imputed for all parish and time dummies.
 As was clear from the regressions, there is a social gradient in marriage rates.
-Poorer social groups were much more likely to marry with marriage rates around 80 per cent, but the merchants/professionals and gentry had much lower rates of marriage around 68 per cent.
-The farmers were a bit of an outlier (as they are in some of the other calculations as well).
-Thus, we observe a strong social gradient in celibacy with the richest experiencing much higher rates than the poorest.3
+Poorer social groups were much more likely to marry with marriage rates around 80%, but the merchants/professionals and gentry had much lower rates of marriage around 68%.
+The marriage rates are similar to other